 I have always suffered from leg pain.
 I have had it so badly it has made me cry.
 I know a lot of people who use support hose for fluid retention and to prevent blood clots.
 I found if my legs are hurting, I can put on a pair of support hose and it helps my legs feel better.

 They make support hose for men and women.
 They come in a variety of sizes and colors.
 Mine are hand me downs but they work so well, I keep them on my nightstand.

-Tired of struggling with TED hose (anti-embolism compression stockings).
+Tired of struggling with TED hose.
 Don't fret.
 I have a very slick solution.
 Takes half the time as it normally would.